-Dogs held by persons registered with recognised breeding associations
+Dogs held by persons registered with recognised breeding associations provide evidence of their membership to the local government for their dog to be exempt.

 Dogs that are intended to be used for breeding purposes will be exempt from desexing.
 Owners of dogs intended to be used for breeding purposes will be required to register as a breeder for their dog to be exempt.